Using information received from the public, registration officers keep two registers:

 The full register is used for electoral purposes - such as making sure only eligible people can vote - and for other limited purposes specified in law.
 The personal data in the register must always be processed in line with data-protection legislation.

-Access to the full electoral register
+How to view the electoral register

 - Election staff , political parties, candidates and holders of elected office use the register for electoral purposes.